 Massage:

-Massage therapy can be an excellent option for those needing tissue relaxation and pain relief to support a physiotherapy treatment plan.
+Massage can be an excellent option for those needing tissue relaxation and pain relief to support a physiotherapy treatment plan.
 The specific massage techniques could include deep tissue massage, myofascial release, or trigger point therapy.
 With a decrease in tension and tenderness in the areas affected by IT Band Syndrome, a registered massage therapist (RMT) can efficiently alleviate this condition and increase mobility levels.

 Anti-Inflammatory Medications: